 If you don’t want to take the time to review all your recordings, or don’t really care what they say, you can also delete them all without looking.
 Simply look at the top of the Review Voice History menu and select Delete All Recordings for All History.

 You can also delete your entire history from your computer without going to the Alexa app.
-Simply go to Amazon’s Manage Your Content and Devices site, and make sure that you are in the Devices tab.
+Simply go to Amazon’s Manage Your Content and Devices site, signing into Alexa Privacy Settings, and make sure that you are in the Devices tab.
 Here you will see all the devices connect to this Amazon account.
 Select an Alexa device, and then look below the name of the device to see an option that says Delete Voice Recordings.
 Select this, and Amazon will pop up a quick warning screen.
 Select Delete, and you should get a message that says Your deletion request was received.
 All done!

 Final note on deleting Alexa recordings